 In 1992, he opened the House of Franck Muller for professional production of his collections and has since become popular in Europe and United States for the creative complexity of each piece.
 In this same year, one of Franck Muller’s watches became hailed as the “most complicated wristwatch in the world,” which included Grande and Petite Sonnerie, a minute repeater for hours, quarters and minutes, a perpetual calendar through the year 2100, a moon-phase indicator, and an internal temperature indicator.

 One of the most unique aspects of Franck Muller’s watch line is the annual appearance of “world premieres.”
 Every year, the company launches a line of timepieces that is exclusive to the watchmaking community.
 The first “world premiere” Franck Muller watch was introduced in 1993.
 The 1993 Franck Muller watch had split seconds chronograph minute repeater and a perpetual calendar.
 The tradition has continued ever since.
 Today, Franck Muller watches are known as some of the most exclusive and luxurious on the market.
 The company releases a limited number of Franck Muller watches each year, which means that they are very exclusive.
 Headquartered by Lake Geneva, the company continues to be run under Muller’s personal creative direction, and each year, he creates a new collection featuring unique attributes based on design, style and complexity.
 The Franck Muller Curvex Tonneau case style is one of many reasons these timepieces are so well-known and easily recognizable.

-Wingate’s is proud to offer a selection of unique Franck Muller watches for men and women including several varieties of: Casablanca, Cortez, Havana, Mystery, Perpetual Calendar and Vegas.
+Wingate’s is proud to offer a selection of unique men and women’s never worn and used Franck Muller watches for sale including several varieties of: Casablanca, Cortez, Havana, Mystery, Perpetual Calendar, and Vegas.